skeeto/skeeto.github.com/_posts/2014-06-22-A-GPU-Approach-to-Path-Finding.markdown

 entirely on a graphics card.
 This concept can be generalized to *any* cellular automata, including automata with more than two states.
 In this article I'm going to exploit this to solve the [shortest path problem][spp] for two-dimensional grids entirely on a GPU.
+It will be just as fast as traditional searches on a CPU.

 The JavaScript side of things is essentially the same as before -- two textures with fragment shader in between that steps the automata